adamms13/Adam-M/ISSessions CTF 2024/Web Programming/Cleave.md

 ${{<%[%"'}}%\ <sup>2</sup>

-So after putting string into the input, I was greeted with this beautiful screen.
+So after putting this string into the input, I was greeted with this beautiful screen.

 ![5](https://github.com/magdzzia/Adam-M/assets/158006085/99ca2c6d-3cac-468d-8e64-0b3912b3ffc4)